Struggling with side effects after cancer treatment?

 Hyperthermia may be a promising treatment for basal cell carcinoma and melanoma, bypassing the antiapoptotic defenses concentrated in the intrinsic and extrinsic apoptosis pathways…”

 I am a long-term cancer survivor who has an increased risk of both melanoma and non-melanoma skin cancers.
-Everything from an autologous stem cell transplant to frequent sun burns as a teen (bad decision-making…).
+My risks come from everything from an autologous stem cell transplant to frequent sun burns as a teen (bad decision-making…).

 When I launched PeopleBeatingCancer in 2004 I began researching both conventional and non-conventional cancer therapies to blog about.
 The research linked and excerpted below was a real ah-ha moment for me.
 I have been taking saunas regularly for years.